Skip to main content

 This session reviews all aspects of the Veterinary Assistant Program including but not limited to: schedule, expectations, student and faculty responsibilities, registration and payment, and an overview of the internship process.
 After the orientation session, students would receive a ticket to register for Module One of the Veterinary Assistant Program.

-3. Register and Attend Modules of the Program
+3. Register In-Person and Attend Modules of the Program

 Only students with registration tickets will be eligible to register for the first module.

-For each subsequent module (2-4), students eligible to move on to the next course will receive an email from a member of the program with directions for moving forward.
+For each subsequent module (2-4), students eligible to move on to the next course will receive an email from a member of the program with directions for moving forward and how to register.

 Students will complete four modules in the required order: